munificent/craftinginterpreters/book/representing-code.md

     (SML or Haskell would be ideal for this exercise, but Scheme or another Lisp works as well.)

-1. In Reverse Polish Notation, the operands to an arithmetic operator are both placed before the operator, so `1 + 2` becomes `1 2 +`.
+1. In [Reverse Polish Notation][rpn] (RPN), the operands to an arithmetic operator are both placed before the operator, so `1 + 2` becomes `1 2 +`.
     Evaluation proceeds from left to right.
 Numbers are pushed onto an implicit stack.
 An arithmetic operator pops the top two numbers, performs the operation, and pushes the result.
 Thus, this:

         :::lox
         (1 + 2) * (4 - 3)